qpIlIpp/eosio.cdt/scripts/ricardeos/README.md

 The script will also notify the user of any actions that the script cannot find rc.md files for.

+You can specify *.md folder with 4th argument, for example: `$ python3 ricardeos.py import /path/to/source-contract.abi /path/to/new-smart-contract-abi.abi /path/to/rc-md-files/`

 ## Export Example
 `$ python3 ricardeos.py export /path/to/source-contract.abi`